Gilles Villeneuve: Canadas Legend Behind the Wheel

 After being transported to University St. Raphael Hospital, it was determined he had fractured his neck.
 Within hours, he had passed away from his injuries.

 The loss of Villeneuve is still felt within the Formula One circuit as seen by the merchandise still being sold at race shops.
-Though books have been written and films have been made about his life, the lasting legacy of Gilles Villeneuve lies with his son, Jacques Villeneuve.
+Though books have been written and films have been made about his life, the lasting legacy of Gilles Villeneuve lies with his son, Jacques Villeneuve, and at the circuit named after him.

 Gilles Villeneuve may be tragically gone, but his successes and those of his son will keep his legacy and memory alive.